 Unfortunately, most insurance companies offer far less to victims who do not have an attorney.
 This alone can justify the cost of hiring an attorney.
 Additionally, you can expect your attorney to do most of the work.
 This allows you to focus on your recovery.

 Some of the tasks your attorney will take care of include:

 How can I protect my rights after a burn injury?

 One of the most important things you can do after an injury is to know your rights.
 In Florida, the law allows accident victims to seek financial compensation from the at-fault party.
-An experienced Florida burn injury attorney at Dolman Law Group and Sibley Dolman can help you understand your rights and what the next steps are moving forward.
+An experienced Florida burn injury attorney at Sibley Dolman Gipe Accident Injury Lawyers, PA and Sibley Dolman can help you understand your rights and what the next steps are moving forward.
 Don’t wait to get the care you deserve.